Skip to content

 HTML <menuitem> Tag

-The HTML <menuitem> tag contains commands/items with the help of which the user can invoke through a popup menu defined with the <menu> tag.
-This involves context menus, and menus that can be attached to a menu button.
+The HTML <menuitem> tag defines a command or menu item that users can invoke from a popup menu defined with the <menu> tag.
+This includes context menus and menus that can be attached to a menu button.

 Syntax